-In 2011, the Federal Communications Commission ("Commission") issued its Pole Attachment Order, which found that incumbent local exchange carriers ("ILECs"), including AT&T, are "entitled to pole attachment rates, terms and conditions that are just and reasonable."
-For almost a decade, AT&T has been entitled to "the same rate as [a] comparable provider" where it attaches to an electric utility's poles pursuant to materially comparable terms and conditions.
-This makes sense-AT&T competes with the competitive local exchange carriers ("CLECs") and cable companies that pay the Commission's new telecom and cable rates; provides telephone, video, broadband, and other advanced services from facilities that occupy a similar amount of space on utility poles as these competitors; and is protected by the same right under 47 U.S.C. § 224 to "just and reasonable" rates.
+In 2011, the Federal Communications Commission ("Commission") issued its Pole Attachment Order, which found that incumbent local exchange carriers ("ILECs"), including AT&T, are "entitled to pole attachment rates, terms and conditions that are just and reasonable."1 For almost a decade, AT&T has been entitled to "the same rate as [a] comparable provider" where it attaches to an electric utility's poles pursuant to materially comparable terms and conditions.2 This makes sense-AT&T competes with the competitive local exchange carriers ("CLECs") and cable companies that pay the Commission's new telecom and cable rates; provides telephone, video, broadband, and other advanced services from facilities that occupy a similar amount of space on utility poles as these competitors; and is protected by the same right under 47 U.S.C. § 224 to "just and reasonable" rates.

 Duke Energy Florida refuses to charge AT&T the lawful just and reasonable new telecom rate.
 Most recently, it charged AT&T per pole for 2019 rent, nearly times the \$4.54 per pole rate produced by the Commission's new telecom rate formula.
-Duke Energy Florida's overcharging continues despite the 2018 Third Report and Order, which found that the new renewed" agreements.3 The new telecom rate presumption applies here-the parties' Joint Use Agreement ("Agreement" or "JUA") is a newly renewed agreement.
+Duke Energy Florida's overcharging continues despite the 2018 Third Report and Order, which found that the new telecom rate is the presumptive "just and reasonable" rate for ILECs under "new and newly renewed" agreements.3 The new telecom rate presumption applies here-the parties' Joint Use Agreement ("Agreement" or "JUA") is a newly renewed agreement.
 And under the Commission's presumption, AT&T is entitled to the new telecom rate-which was \$4.54 per pole in 2019-unless Duke Energy Florida can prove that the JUA provides AT&T net material benefits that advantage AT&T over its competitors, justifying a higher rate.

-1 Implementation of Section 224 of the Act; A National Broadband Plan for Our Future, Report and Order and Order on Reconsideration, 26 FCC Rcd 5240, 5327-28, 5331 (¶ 202, 209) (2011) ("Pole Attachment Order").
+1 Implementation of Section 224 of the Act; A National Broadband Plan for Our Future, Report and Order and Order on Reconsideration, 26 FCC Rcd 5240, 5327-28, 5331 (¶¶ 202, 209) (2011) ("Pole Attachment Order").

-2 Id. at 5336 (¶ 217).
+$^{^{2}}$ Id. at 5336 (¶ 217).